A Song of Islands

 A Song of Islands is a tone poem (described by the composer as a song) written for orchestra by New Zealand composer Douglas Lilburn in 1946.
 The work is the last in a trilogy of pieces exploring the theme of New Zealand identity; it was preceded by the overture Aotearoa (1940) and Landfall in Unknown Seas (1942) for narrator and string orchestra.

 History and music

-Lilburn described the song as featuring "a chorale-like theme" that develops into an "arch-like form".
+Lilburn described the piece as featuring "a chorale-like theme" that develops into an "arch-like form".

 The piece has been recorded by the New Zealand Symphony Orchestra under Sir William Southgate.
 A Naxos recording by James Judd with the NZSO was issued in August 2006; it also includes Lilburn's Aotearoa Overture, Forest, A Birthday Offering, Drysdale Overture, Festival Overture and Processional Fanfare.